 Science is set on a weekly basis as an extension of the curriculum.

 Mrs R. Fitzsimon: Responsibility in Science

 Mr J. Chapman: Classroom Teacher, Science

 Mr W. Kidd: Classroom Teacher, Science

-Miss S. Lancelott: Acting Deputy Head of Department, Science
+Miss S. Lancelott: Responsibility in Science

 Miss J. Smart: Classroom Teacher, Science

 Mrs C. Pugh: Classroom Teacher, Science

 Mrs T. du Plessis: Classroom Teacher, Science